mfranceschi/CppExperiments/AppWithIcon/Notes.md

 okay.

 The error I had when working with (2) was `ERROR_RESOURCE_TYPE_NOT_FOUND` = 1813 (0x715).
-It is sad that this is not reported by the build system (or maybe I have missed it).
+It is sad that this is not reported directly by the build system (or maybe I have missed it).